Pennsylvania Department of Health

 Main Building

-Based on a Medicare/Medicaid Recertification Survey completed on July 17, 2024, it was determined that Roosevelt Rehabilitation and Healthcare Center was not in compliance with the following requirements of the Life Safety Code for an existing Nursing health care occupancy.
+Based on a Medicare/Medicaid Recertification Survey completed on April 29, 2025, it was determined that Roosevelt Rehabilitation And Healthcare Center was not in compliance with the following requirements of the Life Safety Code for an existing Nursing health care occupancy.
 Compliance with the National Fire Protection Association's Life Safety Code is required by 42 CFR 483.90 (a).

 This is a four-story, Type II (222), fire resistive building, with a basement, that is fully sprinklered.